 The following task is a significantly harder version of task Words from the third stage of 16th Polish OI.
 It wasn't used in the contest itself, but is an extension for those who solved "Words" and want more. :-)

-Let $h$ be a function acting on strings composed of the digits 0 and 1.
-The function h transforms the string w by replacing (independently and concurrently) every digit 0 with 1 and every digit 1 with the string ,,10”.
-For example $h(“\texttt{1001}”)=“\texttt{101110}”$, $h(“”)=“”$ (i.e. $h$ assigns an empty string to the empty string).
-Note that $h$ is an injection, or a one-to-one function.
-By $h_k$ we denote the function $h$ composed with itself $k$ times.
-In particular, $h_0$ is the identity function h0(w)=w.
+Let $h$ be a function defined on strings consisting of digits 0 and 1.
+The function $h$ transforms a string $w$ by replacing (independently and simultaneously) each digit 0 by 1 and each digit 1 by the string "10".
+For example, $h(\text{"1001"}) = \text{"101110"}$, $h(\text{""}) = \text{""}$ (i.e., applying $h$ to the empty string yields the empty string).
+Note that $h$ is injective.
+By $h^k$ we denote the $k$-fold composition of $h$ with itself.
+In particular, $h^0$ is the identity function $h^0(w) = w$.

 Input